featheredtoast/discourse-builder/README.md

 * Individual build, configure, and migrate commands.
 Adds the ability to partially build up an image "offline" without taking down an image until what is absolutely necessary, saving downtime.
 * Adds the ability to build and run an image that finishes a build on boot, allowing the server to display a build page.
 * Multiline env support
+* docker compose generation.
+Allows exporting of configuration from discourse's pups configuration to a docker compose configuration.